wnaBee/Abstractor/README.md

 | c++ header | .h |
 | python | python |

 Disclaimer: version 1.0 is complete however due to the many edgecases present within c++ some code may return messy comments, however it should somewhat work.
 Some spacing and certain keywords still need some fixing and/or adding.
-Future versions may add support for further languages.
+The recent addition of python currently only splits by operators and doesn't contain descriptions for the many functions present in python.

 ## Patchnotes V. 1.4
 #### python